zanhesl/brighteon-peertubes/README.md

-# Bastyon Peertube servers listing
+# Brighteon Peertube servers listing

 Used to keep list in app updated